HLammers/cybo-drummer/README.md

 <img src="/images/velocity_curves.svg" align="right" width="300px" height="300px">

 ###### velocity curve
-* Adjust the velocity dynamics in three increasingly positive steps (‘positve 1’, ‘positive 2’, ‘positive 3’) and three increasingly negative steps (‘negative 1’, ‘negative 2’, ‘negative 3’) or select ‘linear’ (the default) not to change the velocity (velocity out level = velocity in level)
+* Adjust the velocity dynamics in three increasingly positive steps (‘positive 1’, ‘positive 2’, ‘positive 3’) and three increasingly negative steps (‘negative 1’, ‘negative 2’, ‘negative 3’) or select ‘linear’ (the default) not to change the velocity (velocity out level = velocity in level)
 * Positive curves make the output velocity louder (like a compressor), negative curves make it weaker
 > [!TIP]
 > For drum computers with just two velocity levels, you can adjust the threshold between the first and second level by adjusting the curve: a positive curve makes the second level come in earlier (at a lower input velocity), a negative curve makes it come in later (at a higher input velocity).